 What Else Can You Do to Cure Presbyopia?

 Be sure to protect your eyes with sunglasses when you go outside too!
-All these little things will keep your eyes rested, strong and healthy.
+UV rays can really do some damage to both your skin and your eyes, even on cloudy days.
+Adding these habits and prevention measures will keep your eyes rested, strong, and healthy.
 Your aging self will thank you!